companieshouse/chs-delta-api/docs/debugging-chs-delta-api.md

 Finally, we set the CMD to the included dlv tool, providing all the necessary arguments to allow dlv to start our service.

-### 1.2 Mapping the docker-compose ports on our local machine
+### 1.2 Changes needed to chs-delta-api docker-compose
 Open the docker-chs-development repository in an IDE and edit the `chs-delta-api.docker-compose.yaml` file and add the following properties:
 ```yaml